optimizacija/neovim-config/README.md

 # Personal NeoVim config

 ## Icons
-Icons are used by different plugins to give nvim a prettier look.
-The plugin for icons is already installed with this config.
-But your terminal still needs to be able to render the icon font properly.
+Icons and other special characters are used all around the config to give nvim a prettier look, but your terminal also needs to be able to render the icons properly.

 ### Installing Icon fonts

 Install one of the icon fonts listed [here](https://www.nerdfonts.com/).
 Just follow their instructions for your specific OS.
-After you have successfully installed it, you will have to configure your terminal to start using it.
+After installation is complete, don't forget to configure your terminal to start using the new font.
-Any reasonable terminal should allow you to enable the new icon font only for a subset of characters (eg. non-ascii).
+Each terminal does this differently, so be sure to checkout [Arch Wiki](https://wiki.archlinux.org/).

 ## TODOS